RubixML/Churn/README.md

 ### Validating the Model

 With the test predictions and their ground-truth labels in hand, we can now turn our focus to validating the model using the "holdout" technique.
 The process we use to determine generalization performance is called cross-validation and the holdout technique is one of the most straightforward approaches.
 The upside to this method is that it's quick and only requires training one model to produce a meaningful validation score.
 However, the downside to this technique is that, since the validation score for the model is only calculated from a portion of the samples, it has less coverage than methods that train multiple models and test them on different samples each time.
-The Rubix ML library provides an entire subsystem dedicated to cross-validation.
-In the next example, we're going to generate and save a JSON report that contains detailed metrics for us to evaluate the accuracy of the model.
+In the next example, we're are going to generate a report from the held out testing data that contains detailed metrics for us to evaluate the accuracy of the model.

-We'll instantiate a Multiclass Breakdown and Confusion Matrix report generator and wrap them in an Aggregate Report so they can be generated at the same time.
+We'll instantiate a [Multiclass Breakdown](https://docs.rubixml.com/2.0/cross-validation/reports/multiclass-breakdown.html) and [Confusion Matrix](https://docs.rubixml.com/2.0/cross-validation/reports/confusion-matrix.html) report generator and wrap them in an [Aggregate Report](https://docs.rubixml.com/2.0/cross-validation/reports/aggregate-report.html) so they can be generated at the same time.
 Multiclass Breakdown is a detailed report containing scores for a multitude of metrics including Accuracy, Precision, Recall, F-1 Score, and more on an overall and per-class basis.
 Confusion Matrix is a table that pairs the predictions counts on one axis with their ground-truth counts on the other.
 Counting each pair gives us a sense for which classes the estimator might be "confusing" another class for.

 ```php
 use Rubix\ML\CrossValidation\Reports\AggregateReport;